Wao Terero

-The Waorani (Huaorani) language, commonly known as Sabela (also Wao, Huao, Auishiri, Aushiri, Ssabela; autonym: Wao Terero; pejorative: Auka, Auca) is a vulnerable language isolate spoken by the Waorani people, an indigenous group living in the Amazon rainforest between the Napo and Curaray Rivers in Ecuador.
-A small number of speakers with so-called uncontacted groups may live in Peru.
+Wao Terero, the Waorani (Huaorani) language, earlier also known as Sabela and Awishiri (also Wao, Huao, Auishiri, Aushiri, Ssabela; pejorative: "Auka", "Auca"), is a language isolate spoken by the Waorani people, an Indigenous people living in the Amazon rainforest between the Napo and Curaray Rivers in Ecuador.
+It is considered Vulnerable by the UNESCO Atlas of the World's Languages in Danger.
+A small number of speakers among uncontacted groups may live in Peru.

 Classification

-Sabela is not known to be related to any other language.
-However, it forms part of Terrence Kaufman's Yawan proposal.

-Jolkesky (2016) also notes that there are lexical similarities with Yaruro.
+Wao Terero is not known to be related to any other language.
+However, it forms part of Terrence Kaufman's (2007) Yaguan branch of his Záparo-Yaguan proposal.
+Marcelo Jolkesky (2016) also identifies a number of lexical similarities with Yaruro.

+Status

+Multiilingalism is more common among the younger generations; monolinguals in Wao Terero tend to be elderly, and the number of Spanish monolinguals is increasing, as is bilingualism in Spanish, Shuar, and Lowland Kichwa.
+Wao Terero is considered endangered due to growing bilingualism in Kichwa and Spanish and diminishing Wao Terero usage among youth.

 Geographical distribution

-Waorani is primarily spoken in Waorani Ethnic Reserve, which is the largest indigenous reserve in Ecuador.
+Wao Terero is primarily spoken in the Waorani Ethnic Reserve, which is the largest indigenous reserve in Ecuador.
 Other areas where it is spoken include Pastaza and Napo provinces (including the towns of Puyo and Coca), Yasuní National Park, and the Taromenani Tagaeri Intangible Zone.
-Waorani is considered endangered due to growing bilingualism in Quechua and Spanish and diminishing Waorani usage among youth.

 Dialects

-Waorani has three dialects: Tiguacuna (Tiwakuna), Tuei (Tiwi Tuei, Tiwi), and Shiripuno.
+The Taromenani ‘people living at the end of the path’ are viewed as "culturally and linguistically “similar but different” from the Waorani".
+Speakers of the language distinguish variation across communitnes, such as variation in the realization of nasal spreading.

 Phonology

-Waorani distinguishes nasal vowels from oral ones.
-Syllable structure is (C)V, with frequent vowel clusters.
-The allophones of //o// range from /[ɵ, o, ʊ, ɤ]/ and the allophones of //õ// have a similar range, /[ɵ̃, õ, ʊ̃, ɤ̃]/, and allophones of //e, ẽ// can be heard as /[ɪ, ɪ̃]/.
-The alveolar tap /[ɾ]/ is an allophone of //d// and the palatal glide /[j]/ is an allophone of //ɟ//.